- The aliens are here

 - New-Age Retro Hippie: Crystal the photographer is one.
 Or so it seems, until it's revealed that she's an Alien Among Us.

 - Star-Crossed Lovers: A non-lethal version.
-Shaggy and Amber along with Scooby and Amber have to part ways at the end due to the girls being aliens from a distant planet.
+Shaggy and Crystal along with Scooby and Amber have to part ways at the end due to the girls being aliens from a distant planet.

-- Totally Radical: Crystal is even worse than Shaggy, seeming like she was plucked right out of the 60's.
-Turns out her race discovered transmissions from Earth in the 60's and assumed everyone still dressed and talked like that.
+- Totally Radical: Crystal's even worse than Shaggy, seeming like she was plucked right out of the 1960s.
+Turns out her race discovered TV and radio transmissions from Earth in the 1960s and simply assumed that everyone still talked and dressed like that.

 - Tsundere: Crystal's dog Amber was this to Scooby when Shaggy and Scooby met the girls, being aloof and dismissive toward him when he tries to show affection.
 She does eventually come to like him over time.

-- Wrong Turn at Albuquerque: Shaggy makes a wrong turn onto government property courtesy of a sandstorm and then wounds the gang up near Roswell after seeing an UFO.
+- Wrong Turn at Albuquerque: Shaggy makes a wrong turn onto government property courtesy of a sandstorm and then winds the gang up near Roswell after seeing a UFO.